Cumin Spiced Beef Wraps Recipe – Low Carb, Paleo, Gluten Free

 - 8 large cabbage leaves (savoy cabbage or Napa cabbage)

-- Place 1-2 tbsp of coconut oil into a frying pan and sauté the onions, ground beef, and peppers on medium heat.
+- Place 1-2 tablespoon of coconut oil into a frying pan and sauté the onions, ground beef, and peppers on medium heat.

 - When the ground beef is cooked, add in the cilantro, ginger, garlic, cumin, salt, and pepper to taste.